Armen-Jean-Andreasian/Input-Armor/README.md

 Similarly to this example, you can check for long input as well.

 ---
-> ## Check for threats in a single word input
+> ### Check for threats in a single word input

-#### Specially designed to detect one-word threats.
-Works only with a single word with no spaces.
+#### _Specially designed checkup to detect threats injected into one word.
+Subsequently, works only with single word inputs._

 ```python
 from input_armor import InputArmor